supersimple/papa-hassan/README.md

   - I could validate that a date for a requested visit is in the future, or the next day from now.
   - Also that minutes are greater than 0
 - We may want references to have an explicit on_delete behavior if we are not doing soft deletes.
-- Various CI steps (you know em! maybe coveralls and the documentation one...doctor??) mix compile --warnings-as-errors, mix format, run: mix credo --strict, mix test --cover
+- Various CI steps (coveralls, doctor, mix compile --warnings-as-errors, mix format, mix credo --strict)
+- Documentation with examples